 Per the Condominium Conversion Ordinance, the submittal date of the Tentative Map to the City establishes the cut-off date for relocation benefit eligibility.
-In this case, the Tentative Map was submitted on September 1, 2004.
-The Tenant Relocation and Assistance Plan identifies September 1, 2004 as the cut-off date for eligibility.
+In this case, the Tentative Map was submitted on January 14, 2005.
+The Tenant Relocation and Assistance Plan identifies January 14, 2005 as the cut-off date for eligibility.
 Tenants in residency on or prior to this date are eligible to receive the relocation benefits listed below.
 Staff is clear to note that tenants who were in residency prior to the cut-off date who choose to renew their leases after the cut-off date are still entitled to relocation benefits once given a notice to vacate.
 It should also be noted that tenants in residency prior to the cut-off date are permitted (per RMC 19.58.030.F) to break their existing lease at any time without penalty; however, they would not be entitled to receive relocation benefits.

-Tenants who established residency after September 1, 2004 are not entitled to relocation benefits.
+Tenants who established residency after January 14, 2005 are not entitled to relocation benefits.
 New tenants who choose to rent a unit within the complex after the cut-off date must be served a notice (per the Subdivision Map Act) that a conversion application has been submitted to the City.
-At the Town Hall Meeting, several residents stated that they had moved in to the complex after the cut-off date and were not provided notices that the project was seeking approval to convert to condominiums.
-Staff is clear to note that tenants who were not provided notice are eligible to receive relocation benefits.
-Staff will work with the applicant and affected tenants to resolve this issue.
-It is ultimately the applicant's responsibility to ensure that all tenants are provided the notices required by the Subdivision Map Act.
+Tenants who were not provided notice would be eligible to receive relocation benefits.